thiagomg/lush/doc/fs.md

 `fs.exists(src)`

-Checks if a file exists at the specified path.
+Checks if a file or a directory exist at the specified path.

 Parameters:

-* src (string) - The file path to check.
+* src (string) - The path to check.

 Returns: